-Extremely limited quantity, no repress.
+Limited quantity, no repress.

 Released as Made to Measure, Volume 21.
 The original soundtrack for the eponymous Canadian film directed by Peter Mettler is the first appearance on Made To Measure from the New York-based guitar wizard/composer Fred Frith, who has worked with Bill Laswell, Robert Wyatt, Brian Eno, Henry Cow, The Residents, and Aksak Maboul.
 Features one track sung by Canadian folk icon Jane Siberry.

 Made in Holland.
-Very limited quantity, no repress.
+Limited quantity, no repress.